 Q: What happens if you don’t test well on the AP exams?

-In short, take AP classes, especially if you’re interested in a specific subject, don’t worry if the class isn’t offered at your school, create a study plan, and it’s not the end of the world if you don’t do well on the test.
+In short, we recommend taking AP classes, especially if you love a specific subject.
+Don’t worry if your school isn’t offering that course right now!
+Create a study plan, and… it’s not the end of the world if you don’t do well on the test.

-For more tips, seek out a college admissions professional!
+For more tips, and to see what else we can say about AP tests, seek out a college admissions professional!

 Curious what many counselors say about AP tests?
 If you want expert advice from counselors like Jennifer, book a free consult with Empowerly.
 We have a variety of counselors that can meet your needs and answer the tough questions about college admissions.